Asset Disposition: Best Practices & Strategies for Success

 1. Accurate Asset Tracking and Reporting

 Visibility begins with reliable data.
-Centralized tracking systems must provide accurate data and detailed asset records, including location, status, usage history, and value.
-This level of asset visibility enables early identification of idle equipment and supports informed decision-making at scale.
-In most systems, reporting depends on the combination of the asset's location and status, which helps teams validate what is truly idle, in storage, in use, or pending disposition.
+Centralized tracking systems must maintain accurate asset records, including location, status, usage history, and value.
+This level of asset visibility supports early identification of idle equipment and helps teams make more informed disposition decisions.

 2. Equipment Condition Grading